London Bikeathon: Participants

-More than 5000 riders, consisting of current and ex-patients, family members, supporters and cycling enthusiasts, participated in the London Bikeathon in 2012, raising £735,000 for Leukaemia & Lymphoma Research.
+More than 5000 riders, consisting of current and ex-patients, family members, supporters and cycling enthusiasts, participated in the London Bikeathon in 2012, raising £735,000 for Blood Cancer UK.

 A number of celebrities have been involved with the event over the years.
 Ex-England Rugby Union captain Will Carling started the inaugural London Bikeathon in 1997 while former Tottenham Hotspur FC and England striker Gary Lineker was among the riders in 2003.
 In addition, Alastair Campbell, the former Director of Communications for Tony Blair, has also taken part.

 ITV presenter Sir Trevor McDonald started the race at Ham Common in 2008.
 Former Arsenal FC footballer and current radio presenter Ian Wright will be among those cycling the 2013 ride.

 Cause

-The London Bikeathon is the flagship fundraising event for the UK based charity Leukaemia & Lymphoma Research.
-Leukaemia & Lymphoma Research fund scientific research focused on finding causes and improving diagnosis and treatment of all types of blood cancer including leukaemia, lymphoma and myeloma.
+The London Bikeathon is the flagship fundraising event for the UK based charity Blood Cancer UK.
+The charity funds scientific research focused on finding causes and improving diagnosis and treatment of all types of blood cancer including leukaemia, lymphoma and myeloma.